Biopsychiatry controversy: Pharmaceutical industry influences in psychiatry

-Studies have shown that promotional marketing by pharmaceutical and other companies has the potential to influence physician decision making.
-Pharmaceutical manufacturers (and other advocates) would argue that in today's modern world - physicians simply do not have the time to continually update their knowledge base on the status of the latest research and that by providing educational materials for both physicians and patients, they are providing an educational perspective and that it is up to the individual physician to decide what treatment is best for their patients.
-The idea of pure promotion (e.g., lavish dinners) is a remnant of bygone era.
-It has been replaced by educationally-based activities that became the basis for the legal and industry reforms involving physician gifts, influence in graduate medical education, physician disclosure of conflicts of interest, and other promotional activities.
+Studies have shown that promotional marketing by pharmaceutical and other companies has the potential to influence physicians' decision making.
+Pharmaceutical manufacturers (and other advocates) would argue that in today's modern world, physicians simply do not have the time to continually update their knowledge base on the status of the latest research; that by providing educational materials for both physicians and patients, they are providing an educational perspective; and that it is up to the individual physician to decide what treatment is best for their patients. has been replaced by educationally-based activities that became the basis for the legal and industry reforms involving physician gifts, influence in graduate medical education, physician disclosure of conflicts of interest, and other promotional activities.

-In an essay on the effect of advertisements for marketed anti-depressants there is some evidence that both patients and physicians can be influenced by media advertisements and this has the possibility of increasing the frequency of certain medicines being prescribed over others.
+In an essay on the effect of advertisements on sales for marketed anti-depressants, evidence showed that both patients and physicians can be influenced by media advertisements, and that this influence has the possibility of increasing the frequency of certain medicines being prescribed over others.